 Look and feel

 Have a look in the mirror.
 Does your skin seem dull and papery?
 Does it ever feel tight?
 Particularly after cleansing?
-These are all tell-tale signs of dehydration.
+These are all the tell-tale signs of dehydration.

 One way to check for sure is by doing the pinch test.